I have been missing from this year’s spring.

 ESCAPE INTO LIFE

-Susanna Lang was born in New York and raised in college towns where her father taught in Kansas, Michigan and Connecticut.
-She is the author of three full-length books of poetry and has translated the poetry of Yves Bonnefoy.
-Her most recent collection, Travel Notes from the River Styx, was published by Terrapin Books in 2017.
-Earlier collections include Tracing the Lines (Brick Road Poetry Press, 2013) and Even Now (The Backwaters Press, 2008) as well as a chapbook, Two by Two (Finishing Line Press, 2011).
-Words in Stone, her translation of poems by Yves Bonnefoy, was published by the University of Massachusetts Press in 1976.
-The Origin of Language, prose poems by Yves Bonnefoy, was published by George Nama in 1979.
+Susanna Lang divides her time between Chicago, Illinois, and Uzès, France.
+She is the author of three full-length books of poetry and has translated the poetry of Yves Bonnefoy, Souad Labbize and Hélène Dorion.
+Her most recent collection, Like This, was published by Unsolicited Books in 2022.
+Earlier collections include Travel Notes from the River Styx (Terrapin Books, 2017), Tracing the Lines (Brick Road Poetry Press, 2013) and Even Now (The Backwaters Press, 2008).
+Words in Stone, her translation of poems by Yves Bonnefoy, was published by the University of Massachusetts Press in 1976, and My Soul Has No Corners, her translation of poetry by Souad Labbize, is available now from Diálogos Books.

-She has published original poems and translations in such journals as Poetry East, Little Star, December, The Baltimore Review, Prime Number Magazine, Jubilat, Comstock Review, Verse Daily and American Life in Poetry.
-She has won numerous awards, including a 1999 Illinois Arts Council Award, the Inkwell Poetry Competition in 2009, the Prime Number Poetry Prize in 2015, and multiple nominations for the Pushcart Prize.
+Journals and online publications in which poems, translations and reviews have appeared include American Life in Poetry, The Slowdown, Verse Daily, The Common, december magazine, Asymptote, Cider Press Review, North American Review, Stonecoast Review, Prairie Schooner, Southern Humanities Review and Rhino Poetry.
+She has won numerous awards, including the 2021 Crosswinds Poetry Award, the Prime Number Poetry Prize in 2015, the Inkwell Poetry Competition in 2009, and a 1999 Illinois Arts Council Award, along with multiple nominations for the Pushcart Prize.
 She was a 2010 and 2015 Hambidge Fellow and received a 2011 Emerging Writer Fellowship from The Writer’s Center in Bethesda, MD.

 News & Events